Healthy Homes Assessment Kingsley Heights

 Home Assessments Kingsley Heights for Rental Properties

-The repercussions of not having a Healthy home that is in compliance with The Residential Tenancies Act and consequently getting on the wrong side of the ruling on tenancy services ruling can be extremely costly for property owners and landlords.
-For specialist advice, call today to book your rental property house assessment.
+The repercussions of not having a Healthy Home with regard to the Residential Tenancies Act and consequently getting on the wrong side of the tenant services ruling can be extremely costly for property managers and landlords.
+For expert guidance, contact us today and book your rental property house assessment.

 home assessments for rental properties